New Zealand TR class locomotive: Liveries

-All TR class locomotives were initially introduced in the "Midland Red" livery, with the exception of the six units built by Hitachi.
+All TR class locomotives were initially introduced in the "Midland Red" livery, with the exception of the six locomotives built by Hitachi.
 During the 1970s, black and yellow chevron safety stripes were added to the headstocks of all TRs.
 In the 1980s, the entire class was repainted in the "International Orange" livery, which featured orange hoods, yellow ends, and a grey cab.

 Several locomotives later received alternative liveries.
-TRs 603 and 920 were repainted in the "Flying Tomato" scheme, with both hoods and the cab painted red, and yellow at each end.
+TR603 and TR920 were repainted in the "Flying Tomato" scheme, with both hoods and the cab painted red and yellow at each end.
 Six locomotives were repainted in the "Cato Blue" livery, consisting of a blue body, grey cab, and yellow ends.
 Among these, TR 943 received a unique variation with blue hoods and ends, and grey on the cab roof and hood tops.

 T^{R} 109 was repainted with black and yellow chevron stripes on the headstocks and running boards, with most of the long hood painted yellow and the top quarter in red.
-TR 626 was painted white with yellow headstocks and carried the New Zealand Rail logo on the front.
+TR626 was painted white with yellow headstocks and carried the New Zealand Rail logo on the front.
 TR 718 was also painted white, but with red headstocks, for use by the Westland Dairy Company.

 TRs 56 and 92 were painted entirely yellow, with white numbers on the sides of their cabs.
-In 1994, TR 943 was again repainted - this time at Hillside Workshops - in dark blue with black and yellow chevron stripes on the headstocks.
+In 1994, TR943 was again repainted - this time at Hillside Workshops - in dark blue with black and yellow chevron stripes on the headstocks.
 It also featured the Transtec Engineering Dunedin logo on the side of the long hood.